gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 ## useLayoutEffect

-`useLayoutEffect` works the exact same way as `useEffect`, the only difference is when it runs. `useEffect` will run asynchronously after the DOM is updated to not block the UI.
+`useLayoutEffect` works the same way as `useEffect`, the only difference is when it runs. `useEffect` will run asynchronously after the DOM is updated to not block the UI.
 While `useLayoutEffect` will run synchronously before the browser updates the DOM.
 So you might want to change to `useLayoutEffect` if you see a flicker in the UI with `useEffect`, otherwise `useEffect` should be used.

 Here is an example of changing the text and background color.
-If you use `useEffect` and got eagle eyes, you will see a quick flicker because the browser will first update the text, then the background color.
+If you use `useEffect` and have eagle eyes, you will see a quick flicker because the browser will first update the text, then the background color.
 With `useLayoutEffect` they will update at the same time.

 ```jsx
 import React, { useState, useLayoutEffect, useRef } from 'react'